NetCube-Systems-Austria/Kumquat-Docs/docs/interfaces/console.md

 # Serial Console

-In this document you fill find a guide on how to use PuTTY or GtkTerm to connect to the Serial Console on the Kumquat.
+In this document you will find a guide on how to use PuTTY or GtkTerm to connect to the Serial Console on the Kumquat.

 | Location | Description   |
 | -------- | ------------- |